Central Florida Custody Attorney Jonathan Jacobs Explains and Elaborates on the ideas Behind the Florida Parenting Plan

-Florida Statute 61.13, which concerns time sharing and support payments, clearly provides that there are certain minimum/baseline/foundational requirements that must be met before the court will approve a Florida parenting plan.
+Florida Statute 61.13, which concerns timesharing and child support payments, clearly provides that there are certain minimum/baseline/foundational requirements that must be met before the court will approve a Florida parenting plan.
 The requirements of a Florida parenting plan are both fair and reasonable, and they make sense on a practical level.
-While I do recognize that divorce is an uncomfortable subject, if the parties are unable to come to terms on a parenting plan, they may find themselves shocked or surprised at the level of the court’s involvement in their personal lives, but the end result is generally in the best interest of the minor children involved.
+While I do recognize that divorce is an uncomfortable subject, if the parties are unable to come to terms on a parenting plan, they may find themselves shocked or surprised by the court’s level of involvement in their personal lives.
+Dismaying or not, the end result is generally in the best interest of the minor children involved.
 We have to give credit to the Florida Legislature and to the Florida courts because their position is based on a standard that quite simply cannot be argued against: that the best interests of the minor children must be met in order for the court to sign off on a parenting plan.

 - The plan must demonstrate an understanding of the days, holidays, vacations, the time the parents will individually spend with the child (Mother’s Day, Father’s Day, birthdays, national holidays such as MLK and President’s Day, Christmas, Thanksgiving, summer vacations, etc.);

-- One or both parents will make health care decisions for the child, one or both will have control of the child’s schooling (placement, discipline, etc.).
+- One or both parents will have control of the child’s schooling (school district placement, discipline, etc.);

-- The Florida parenting plan will state the type of communication each parent will have with the child when it is not their time with the child (FaceTime, Skype, by cellphone, etc.).
+- The Florida parenting plan must state the type of communication each parent will have with the child when it is not their time with the child (FaceTime, Skype, by cellphone, text messaging, or otherwise).

-Attorney Jacobs is a Central Florida Custody Attorney, and a Time Sharing Attorney Orlando Florida.
+Attorney Jacobs is a Central Florida Custody Attorney, and a Time Sharing Attorney in Orlando Florida.

-- As with most if not all Florida laws concerning minor children, the Florida parenting plan should be in the best interests of the minor child (this phrase is a little ambiguous, but only because parental relationships with each other and with the minor children are individualized).
+- As with most if not all Florida laws concerning minor children, a Florida parenting plan shall be in the best interests of the minor child.
+This phrase is a intentionally ambiguous because parental relationships with each other and with the minor children are unique to every family.

 Furthermore, both parents shall have the right to access their child’s medical and dental records, and even academic records, unless the court has expressly revoked their rights.
 If you have had your rights challenged, call the Jacobs Law Firm, time sharing attorney Orlando Florida to begin restoring and protecting your rights.